 Hooke's Law states that the amount of stretch in a spring is proportional to the force pulling on the spring.
 This can also be applied to bows, where it's known as elastic potential energy.
 When you pull the bow outwards, the length of the stretch is the same as the force of you pulling it outwards.
 The force upon the bow is recognized as the draw curve.
 The draw force curve is slight because of the shape of the bow.
 Still, when you combine Hooke's Law with other factors, it becomes defined graphically to help understand the relationship between the draw length and the draw weight.

-The relationship between the draw length and the draw weight is graphically defined as a straight line relationship where the energy stored in the bow is calculated by the draw weight multiplied by the draw length divided by the number of limbs (2).
-For example my bow has 28 lbs limbs and I have a draw length of about 28 inches.
+The relationship between the length and the weight of the draw is graphically defined as a straight-line relationship where the energy stored in the bow is calculated using the equation: draw weight multiplied by the draw length divided by the number of limbs (2).
+For example, my bow has 28 lbs limbs, and I have a draw length of about 28 inches.
 So 28 lbs x 28 ins/2 = 392 pounds per square inch.

-For a recurve bow the draw weight is defined graphically as a straight line, but for a compound bow it is defined as a curved line.
-This is because compound bows use levers and cams, which decreases the draw weight with the draw length.
-Thus allowing the bow with the same amount of energy to require less force to pull on it.
-This is why compound bows feel lighter to pull than a recurve bow.
+For a recurve bow, the draw weight is defined graphically as a straight line, but a compound bow is defined as a curved line.
+This is because compound bows work using levers and cams, which decrease the draw weight with the draw length, allowing the bow with the same amount of energy to require less draw force to pull on it and improving bow efficiency.
+This is why compound bows feel lighter to pull than recurve bows.

-This is about as much as I can cover for now on the topic.
-I could go on but it would be too much for one post and so I have decided to make it in parts.
-I enjoyed writing this one because it gave me a chance to go over my old textbooks and reading material on physics and engineering principles.
-This could be a chance to show science in sport is not just for the physical attributes of the athlete but also for the performance of the equipment that they use.
-When you understand the laws of physics you can blend in with the nature of the competition.
+This is about as much as I can cover for now.
+I could go on, but it would be too much for one post, so I have decided to make it in parts.
+I enjoyed writing this one because it gave me a chance to go over my old textbooks and reading material on physics, trajectory, and engineering principles.
+This could show that science in sports is not just for the athlete's physical attributes but also work for the performance of the equipment they use.
+When you understand the laws of physics, you can blend in with the nature of the competition.